nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/DESIGN_MODULARITY.md

 This serves two purposes:

 1. It makes your code easier to read since each file will contain less code, and code that all deals with the same responsibility.
-2. It makes it easier to maintain since it reduces the chance that two developers will be working in the same file, thus reducing merge conflicts.
+1. It makes it easier to maintain since it reduces the chance that two developers will be working in the same file, thus reducing merge conflicts.
+1. Modular code is easier to reuse.

 Let's look at a simple example.